Botman-Hotman/DataProcessor/readme.md

 # Start Up
 Spin up a docker instance of postgres and the directory watcher.
 There is an option to use volumes to persist the data.
-Check the commmented lines within the docker-compose.yamml.
+Check the commented lines within the docker-compose.yamml.
 If this services is to interact with other docker containers they must all use the network created there too.

 $ `docker-compose up -d`